chrisvfritz/farmers_markets/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/chrisvfritz/farmers_markets)

-OR, if you already have the app running locally:
+OR, if you already have the app running locally, you can run this in the app's directory:

 ``` bash
 heroku create name-of-my-farmers-markets-app